Anadarko becomes first U.S. oil producer to slash 2017 capex

 3 Min Read

-(Reuters) - U.S. oil producer Anadarko Petroleum Corp (APC.N) posted a larger-than-expected quarterly loss on Monday and said it would cut its 2017 capital budget by $300 million, the first major U.S. oil producer to do so, because of depressed oil prices CLc1.
+(Reuters) - U.S. oil producer Anadarko Petroleum Corp (APC.N) posted a larger-than-expected quarterly loss on Monday and said it would cut its 2017 capital budget by $300 million because of depressed oil prices CLc1, the first major U.S. oil producer to do so.

 Anadarko and the rest of the U.S. shale oil industry have been grappling with how to conserve cash and maintain growth opportunities even as crude prices have slumped since January.

 Many Wall Street analysts had asked U.S. producers to consider cutting budgets, and it was unclear which company would do so first.
-Anadarko, the first major U.S. producer to report quarterly results, spared the guessing game.
+Anadarko, the first major U.S. producer to report quarterly results, ended that guessing game.

+Several U.S. shale producer executives had said last month that they had flexibility in spending, and would not invest cash blindly.

 "The current market conditions require lower capital intensity given the volatility of margins realized in this operating environment," Anadarko Chief Executive Al Walker said in a statement.